Codecademy/docs/content/d3/concepts/selection/terms/csv/csv.md

   - 'paths/data-science'
 ---

-The **`.csv()`** method in D3 is used to load a .csv file or data and returns the data as an array of objects.
-A .csv file contains data in the form of `comma-separated-values`, which can be parsed by .csv() to be accessible for D3.
+The **`.csv()`** function in D3 is used to load and parse CSV (`Comma-Separated-Values`) files or data asynchronously.
+It returns the data as an array of objects.
+The function is commonly used in data visualization.

 ## Syntax